nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 * Tethering over USB
 * GPS (a form of radio-based network traffic)

-Suffice to say, there are many ways for mobile devices can connect to networks and very few of them provide enterprises with control over the traffic.
+Suffice to say, there are many ways mobile devices can connect to networks and very few of them provide enterprises with control over the traffic.
 While some IT departments and mobile security solutions attempt to backhaul all mobile traffic over a device or per-app VPN, this technique will ultimately fail due to a number of causes discussed in the next section.

 ### Privacy implications
-There is a growing backlash from device owner regarding mobile device management tools, techniques and their impact on privacy.
+There is a growing backlash from device owners regarding mobile device management tools, techniques and their impact on privacy.
 In some instances, the legal teams at large enterprises are also pushing back against solutions which intercept or collect significant personal information as it becomes a liability for them.

 The biggest challenges are best examined exploring the impacts on a single technique.
 For this example, let's examine how a device or per-app VPN impacts a mobile device:

 1. Initial setup is cumbersome
 1. Re-connecting to the VPN is frustrating and time consuming
-1. A VPN slows down many network connections, espeically on a higher latency mobile network
+1. A VPN slows down many network connections, especially on a higher latency mobile network
 1. Additional battery drain is incurred
-1. Personal privacy is significantly imapcts
+1. Personal privacy is significantly impacted
 1. Enterprises have access to sensitive employee data (e.g. Internet searches, app traffic and geo-location) which can place significant liability on the enterprise
 1. These solutions are not possible outside of employees and perhaps contracts (though the later is unlikely)